 - Build a shower seat.
 It is beneficial to the elderly and to the injured members of your family.
 They don’t need to stand up while taking a bath.

 There is also an issue of humidity.
-Most walk-in shower designs are open, so the steam from your hot shower tend to circulate inside the bathroom.
+Most walk-in shower designs are open, so the steam from your hot shower tends to circulate inside the bathroom.